jonegil/gui-with-gio/egg_timer/02_title_and_size.md

 In general, `dp` is the most widely used; we like to keep device independency when we can.
 Hence that's what we use when we define the window size inside `app.NewWindow()`.

-The [options](https://pkg.go.dev/gioui.org/app#Option) of `app.NewWindow()` are fairly self-explanatory, but take note of a few things:
+The [options](https://pkg.go.dev/gioui.org/app#Option) of `app` are fairly self-explanatory, but take note of a few things:

 - The size is set using `app.Size(x, y)`.
 - The window can be freely resized.
 Try it!
 If you want to limit the size you can add:
   - MaxSize
   - MinSize
   - Or use both, effectively locking the window size
-- A fullscreen option is available if needed.
+- A fullscreen option is available in [WindowMode](https://pkg.go.dev/gioui.org/app#WindowMode) if needed
 - If you're building for Android, Status and Navigation colors can be set here.

 ---